wpgeeks/wp-most-popular/readme.txt

 If you are a developer and integrate the plugin in to a theme, you will get a lot more flexibility out of the plugin including the ability to show the most popular custom post types etc.

-This plugin was built and is maintained by [Thenga](https://thenga.com).
-For extra documentation, videos, snippets and support, visit the [WP Most Popular](https://thenga.com/product/wp-most-popular/) product page.
+This plugin was built and is maintained by [WP Geeks](https://wpgeeks.com).
+For extra documentation, videos, snippets and support, visit the [WP Most Popular](https://wpgeeks.com/product/wp-most-popular/) product page.

 == Installation ==